 Keep a watch out for any abortions among heavily pregnant ewes.
 These are always a concern as you don’t often see the aborted foetus, and you don’t often get a clear diagnosis from the vet as to the cause.
 The are often just a one-off case, but if there are more consult your vet urgently, and make sure your dogs and cats don’t eat the foetus.

 The other thing you don’t want to have to deal with is a ewe with a prolapse or ‘bearing’.
 This may be the entire uterus pushed out with the lambs still inside or just the vagina pushed out and may go back in again on it’s own when the ewe gets up and walks away.
 But whichever it is, seek veterinary help as soon as possible, as amateur attempts at fixing thing often lead to the death of the ewe and her lambs – which inevitably will be twins.
-Also mark the ewe for culling as the chances are high that she’ll have to same problem next year.
+Also mark the ewe for culling. as the chances are high that she’ll have the same problem next year.

 Dag and crutch all dirty ewes before lambing.
 If you pre-lamb shear then make sure you have extra feed and shelter available after the wool comes off.
 Wool is still worth preparing well, so check with the shearer the correct way to prepare it for sale.
 Many folk now let the shearer take the wool rather than you cart it to a broker where your small lot will be discounted.